PolymersNetwork/polymers-protocol/README.md

 - **Interactivity & Integration**:
   - Embed interactive GSAP Bezier charts in the dashboard and mobile app using React Native WebView with Supabase updates.
-  - Publish Swagger/OpenAPI specs for the Fastify/MCP API to encourage third-party integrations, including SmartBin telemetry.
+  - Publish Swagger/OpenAPI specs for the Fastify/MCP API to encourage third-party integrations, including Solana Pay transactions.
-  - Support additional wallets (e.g., Phantom, Solflare, Backpack) with Privy.io auth for seamless user onboarding.
+  - Support additional wallets (e.g., Phantom, Solflare, Backpack) with Privy.io auth for seamless Solana Pay onboarding.

 - **Sustainability & Compliance**:
   - Automate ESG report generation for EU CSRD and ISO 14064-1 compliance, leveraging AI ESG Scanner data.
-  - Develop a carbon credit marketplace for trading CARB tokens, integrated with the Polymers Swap Panel.
+  - Develop a carbon credit marketplace for trading CARB tokens, integrated with the Polymers Swap Panel and Solana Pay.
-  - Strengthen the audit trail with tamper-proof blockchain logging of SmartBin events, enhanced by Helius RPC.
+  - Strengthen the audit trail with tamper-proof blockchain logging of SmartBin events, enhanced by Helius RPC and Solana Pay transactions.

 - **Community & Ecosystem**:
-  - Release a developer SDK for building apps on the Polymers Protocol, utilizing the API, NFT Twins, and Swap Panel.
+  - Release a developer SDK for building apps on the Polymers Protocol, utilizing the API, NFT Twins, Swap Panel, and Solana Pay.
   - Form partnerships with e-waste recycling facilities and ESG organizations to expand SmartBin deployments.
-  - Encourage open-source contributions to `/lib` (e.g., `helium.ts`, `lstm_model.ts`) and `/apps` with detailed `/docs` guidance.
+  - Encourage open-source contributions to `/lib` (e.g., `helium.ts`, `lstm_model.ts`) and `/api/wallet/solana-pay.ts` with detailed `/docs` guidance.

 ---